 Most providers will have a disability practitioner employed in the student support services area to assist develop a unique access plan that will outline the reasonable adjustments and support to assist you participate in your studies.

 It is important to understand the nature of your disability and/or medical condition and how this impacts on your ability to undertake study.
 For instance, an Autism Spectrum Condition (ASC) student may have particular difficulty with scheduling and organising tasks associated with study or a wheelchair user may need modified equipment for lab-based activities.

-The plan will detail the academic adjustments required at your provider and will be based on information provided by yourself and a report from your health practitioner (see information on HPR below).
+The plan will detail the academic adjustments required at your provider and will be based on information provided by yourself and a report from your health practitioner (see information on Health Practitioner Reports (HPR) below).

 Examples of reasonable adjustments may include, but are not limited to, the following: